cseanburns/research-notebook/source/_posts/2013-07-23-lq-vol-1-issue-1-article-4-autoethnographic-study.markdown

 **Note:** The fourth article published in *The Library Quarterly* is titled "The Graduate Library School at Chicago."
-It was written by Douglas Waples, who was affiliated with the School.
+It was written by Douglas Waples, who was affiliated with:

+**Affiliation:** Graduate Library School, University of Chicago

 **Note:** The purpose of the article is to explain the Graduate Library School (GLS) at Chicago.
 The motivation is based on the